dan77uk/joblistings/README.md

 }
 ```

-Or to check whether the bollean 'New' or 'Featured values were true:
+Or to check whether the boolean 'New' or 'Featured values were true:

 ```js
 {data.new ? <span className='tab blue'>NEW!</span> : ''}